geeknozy/labwc-dotfiles/README.md

 Note: make all the scripts in bin folder executable

+optional packages - waybar, wofi and greetd

-optional : here i have also included support for waybar and wofi - here in my setup i have not used waybar and wofi, but can easily setup by making changes to rc.xml and autostart scripts inside labwc
+I have also included configs for waybar and wofi - here in my setup i have not used waybar and wofi, but can easily setup by making changes to rc.xml and autostart scripts inside labwc

 greetd config in
 ```